Reclaim your creative self

 Try one of these:

-Create a "just for fun" folder on your phone or laptop.
-Add one thing to it this week.
+Create a “just for fun” folder on your phone and add one photo, idea, or screenshot

 Challenge yourself